TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-6-0.md

 {% endraw %}

 There's no need to use `VirtualContainer` as these divs don't need to support additional customization. `AutoSizer` does a very specific job as a higher order component.
-Any further customization would be applied to the parent or children.
+Any further customization would be applied to the parent or children instead.

 Children are defined using a render prop with `width` and `height` parameters.
 This provides flexibility in how the measured width and height are used.
 You use an `AutoSizer` like this: